DHI/react-components/packages/react-components-lab/docs/CONTRIBUTING.md

 To get started follow these steps:

-- Clone the repository on your PC using `git clone https://github.com/DHI/react-components.git`.
+- Clone the repository`.
-- Run `yarn install`.
+- Install dependencies `yarn install`.
-- If everything went well, you are ready to add your contribution.
+- Change your working directory to `packages/react-components-lab`

 ## Commits: